 - Encourage brand ambassadors.
 LinkedIn employees often write company “appreciation posts,” which garner hundreds or even thousands of likes on the platform.
 When employees share their personal stories, people within and outside the company can relate.
 This not only spurs engagement, but it also helps promote the positive brand image LinkedIn has created.

+Don’t reinvent the wheelDigital transformation is a complex, resource-intensive process.
+Without enough clarity surrounding the changes and why they are occurring, resistance, stress, and frustration are bound to arise.
 There’s no need to search for a novel approach to communicating the changes ahead.
 Tell a story.
 Captivate your audience by making them relate.
 Inspire them to be proactive and promote the changes necessary for your digital transformation to succeed.

-WalkMe’s Digital Adoption Platform (DAP) transforms the user experience in today’s overwhelming digital world.
+__________WalkMe’s Digital Adoption Platform (DAP) transforms the user experience in today’s overwhelming digital world.
 Using artificial intelligence, engagement, guidance, and automation, WalkMe’s transparent overlay assists users to complete tasks easily within any enterprise software, mobile application or website.
 Discover how a DAP can revolutionize your business — request a demo today.